Behind the Impact - Joel Bird

 Can you tell us a little bit about your role on the team and what your day-to-day responsibilities entail?

 I love that my role lets me work across the whole Sefa family and a huge diversity of impact organisations.
-Most days, I’m on the ground here in Queensland meeting across the ecosystem to introduce Backing the Bold or, on my favourite days, coaching a Backing the Bold founders as they grow their business and impact.
+Most days, I’m on the ground here in Queensland meeting across the ecosystem to introduce Backing the Bold or, on my favourite days, coaching a Backing the Bold founder as they grow their business and impact.

 The rest of my time is spent connecting the dots internally.
 I’ll work with the Impact and Advisory team on other projects for social enterprises or new proposals, I’ll chat with Sefa Partnerships about innovation or Backing the Bold’s Impact objectives.
 I also spend a lot of time with the Impact Investment team, reviewing applications together and increasingly supporting handovers of enterprises that are ready for investment.
-It’s a lot of variety but seeing how all these pieces come together to unlock capital is the best part.
+It’s a lot of variety, but seeing how all these pieces come together to unlock capital is the best part.

 What's your go-to productivity hack when you need to power through a big project or deadline?